HexaEightTeam/HexaEight-Auth-CFWorker-Template/README.md

 So if you are planning on protecting only your subdomain using HexaEight Serverless, then this wont work unless you are a Cloudflare
 Enterprise customer.

-We are aware of this limitation, alternatively HexaEight Serverless is expected to be available shortly on other Cloud Platforms like Microsoft Azure, AWS, GCP etc.
+Alternatively HexaEight Serverless can be deployed on Vercel Platform that supports subdomains.
+HexaEight Serverless will be available on other Serverless Platforms
-These alternatives can be utilized to deploy HexaEight Serverless in a subdomain directly.

 [`index.js`](https://github.com/HexaEightTeam/HexaEight-Auth-CFWorker-Template/blob/main/index.js) contains the Worker Script